 Below: Each umbellet has 4 to 7 flowers with five petals with one or two petals longer than the others.
 The two spreading styles are shorter than the petals.

-Below: The long calyx is very hairy, maturing into a black pod that splits into two long seed.
+Below: The long calyx is very hairy, maturing into a black pod that splits into two long seeds.
 Note the green bracts at the base of the umbellet.

 Above: Stems and leaf stalks have dense long white hair.
 The leaf photo shows a young leaf, not fully extended but the major sections are visible.